BloodBowlBase/EHeresy/docs/the_solar_auxilia/detachments.md

 - **Increase the Detachment size by** 1 [+100 points]
 - **Increase the Detachment size by** 2 [+200 points]

+Any Stormhammer may exchange its Stormhammer multi-laser sponsons for Stormhammer lascannon sponsons for [+4 points per model].

 **Special Rules**